History of the Long Island Rail Road: Austin Corbin years, 1880–1900

 The LIRR tried a Boston route again in 1891, this time from Oyster Bay at the end of the recently extended Oyster Bay Branch to Wilson Point, Norwalk, Connecticut on the Housatonic Railroad.
 Trains used the New York and New England Railroad to reach Boston; this combination was advertised as the Long Island and Eastern States Line.
-The service was a failure, and it was abandoned in July 1892.
+The service was a failure, abandoned in 1892.

 But the most notable line built by Frank Sherman Benson was the Montauk Extension Railroad from Amagansett, NY east to Fort Pond Bay in Montauk.
 Austin Corbin purchased land in Montauk with a plan was to build a deep water port at Fort Pond Bay, where trans-Atlantic passengers could disembark and travel into New York at "a mile a minute" (100 km/h) and thus save a day in travel time.
 Arthur W. Benson, president of Brooklyn Gas and Light Company and founder of Bensonhurst, Brooklyn, had acquired 10,000 acres (40 km2) of land at auction by court order pursuant to an action in partition in 1879 for $151.
 In 1882 Benson purchased 1,100 acres of land at Napeague sold Corbin's real estate company right-of-way through Montauk to Fort Pond Bay.
 By 1895 Corbin had acquired a further 4,000 acres (16 km2) from the Estate of Arthur W. Benson.
 The plans for Montauk Extension Railroad from Amagansett to Fort Pond Bay were signed by Frank Sherman Benson and are on file at the County Center in Riverhead.
 It was incorporated May 25, 1893 and opened in 1895.